 In addition to the University’s many agreements of collaboration and memoranda of understanding , a new initiative has been launched to establish a much smaller number of partnerships with leading global research universities.
 These Strategic Partnerships drive the University’s research and talent development agenda.
 At the heart of this concept is the belief that carefully selecting partner universities with similar or corresponding interests, creates strong and novel research as well as new opportunities for collaboration in doctoral training.

-Currently the University of Helsinki has designated two strategic partners; Stockholm University in Sweden and Peking University in P.R.
+Currently the University of Helsinki has designated three strategic partners; The University of Edinburgh in United Kingdom, Stockholm University in Sweden and Peking University in P.R.
 China.
-With both partner universities a limited number of priority areas have been jointly designated.
+With the partner universities a limited number of priority areas have been jointly designated.
 These are:

 - Air Quality